yelix-cloud/OpenAPI/docs/openapi-schema.md

   {
     type: "string",
     enum: ["all", "active", "completed"],
-    default: "all"
+    default: "all",
   },
-  "Filter results by status"
+  "Filter results by status",
 );
 ```